Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

 \subsubsection{Remarks on runtime and predictive accuracy}

-So far we focused on algorithmic complexities, iterations times and relative solver runtimes.
-This allowed us to control the important ingredients which dominate the overall runtime.
-Firstly, the kernel size $n$ (which we kept fix when comparing different molecules) and secondly, the molecule complexity, as encoded in its spectrum.
-We now discuss the nominal runtimes as stated in the molecule label of \Cref{fig:ruleofthumb}.
-For example, the runtime of uracil is one order of magnitude smaller as compared to the nanotube molecule.
-This roughly agrees with their relative difference (based on CG iteration time) in \Cref{fig:preconditioner_size} (right panel).
-Indeed, we find a good agreement between the ordering in terms of iteration steps (\Cref{fig:preconditioner_size}) and actual experimental runtimes (\Cref{fig:ruleofthumb}).
+So far, we have focused on algorithmic complexities, iterations times and relative solver runtimes in our theoretical considerations and experimental validation.
+We now investigate how transferable these consideration are to the overall solver, as this is what practitioners ultimately are interested in.
+To this end, we state the overall solver runtime (preconditioner construction + iterative solve) in the molecule label in orange in \Cref{fig:ruleofthumb}.
+For example, the training runtime of uracil is one order of magnitude lower in comparison to the nanotube.
+This roughly agrees with their relative difference (based on CG iteration steps) in \Cref{fig:preconditioner_size} (right panel).
+In general, the computational ordering deduced from the number of iteration steps $\#$ in \Cref{fig:preconditioner_size} (right panel) align with the experimentally measured training runtimes (orange labels in \Cref{fig:ruleofthumb} and \Cref{tab:comparison_runtimeaccuracy}).
+This validates our previous analysis, which was mostly based on the iteration time.
 For example consider uracil and ethanol, which are consistently the simplest molecules to solve.
 Alternatively, the most expensive molecules are the catcher and nanotube molecules.
-Interestingly, from \Cref{fig:preconditioner_size} (right panel) we deduce that their runtime should be identical.
-However, the experimental nanotube runtime is twice as long as for the catcher molecule.
-This effect is closely related to the sGDML approach, which by construction builds on the molecule size $d$ (cf. \Cref{subsec:general_runtime}).
-This is why larger molecules are computationally more demanding.
+Note, the experimental nanotube runtime is twice as long as for the catcher molecule, which is, judging from their similar iterative runtimes in \Cref{fig:preconditioner_size}, somewhat unexpected.
+This effect is closely related to the costs of evaluating the kernel forward pass.
+Since the sGDML kernel marginalizes out all relevant symmetries~\cite{chmiela2019sgdml}, more symmetries increase the runtime complexity (28 [nanotube] > 4 [catcher]).
+This is also apparent when comparing the longer runtimes of ethanol (6 symmetries) with the faster training time of uracil (no symmetry).